cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 ##### Avoid Isolation Conflicts by Design

-In a large number of situations, isolation conflicts could be avoided:
+In a number of situations, isolation conflicts could be avoided:

 - If an application is leveraging a development framework, follow the best practices for that framework.
 - If the application's custom data access layer implements the transaction logic, pay due attention to serializable isolation realities.